TheSiebi/Football-Tracking-Visualizer/README.md

 - Visualization of all set pieces of a given type (goal kicks, free kicks, corner kicks, throw-ins) across matches or for a single match

 ## Setup
+This viewer now includes pre-processed [SkillCorner open tracking data](https://github.com/SkillCorner/opendata) for 9 matches from the 2019/2020 season.
+However, no Wyscout event data is included.
-**This viewer does not come with any tracking/event data.** Skillcorner tracking and Wyscout event data needs to be pre-processed into a CSV format.
+Both SkillCorner tracking data and Wyscout event data (if used) must be pre-processed into a CSV format.
 When starting the viewer, you can set the path to the folder where this CSV data is stored.

 ### Pre-Processing Data
 For every game you wish to visualize, you need to prepare four CSV files, with the following columns present:
 #### `{matchid}_lineup.csv`